 Benefit #7: Pull Ups Can Be Performed Outside The Gym

-Body weight training is all the rage at the moment, also known as calisthenics.
+Body weight training is all the rage at the moment, also known as callisthenics.

 The idea that you don’t need to have a fancy gym membership to build muscle is very freeing.
 You can build muscle at home, or in a park, or field.

-One issue in body weight training has always been the lack of back exercises.
-But learning how to perform pull ups can solve this issue.
+One issue in body weight training has always been a lack of back exercises.
+But learning how to perform pull-ups can solve this issue.